rsibanez89/simple-user-auth-sails/README.md

 # Example application to learn how to authenticate users in sails by using sails-auth
-Simple Nodejs + Sailsjs application that allows to post messages to authenticated users.
+Simple Nodejs + Sailsjs application that allows authenticated users to post messages.
+It also allows the users to remove their own messages.

 ![Build Status](https://travis-ci.org/rsibanez89/simple-user-auth-sails.svg?branch=master)